 Our fence needed a gate, so I grabbed some scrap 2-by-4s, and screwed them to the fence boards to create a box.
 Then with another 2-by-4 cut to length and angled at the end to fit the top inside corner and bottom adjacent corner, I screwed this long piece to both the 2-by-4 box and the fence slats intersecting its length.

 Properly battened, I cut the structure on both sides at the vertical 2-by-4s with a reciprocating saw, secured my new gate with hinges and a hasp, and called it a gate.
 Then I swung it wide and watched my cows rush to their new pasture.

 13. Panel Pig Huts

 While pigs are resilient, they need protection from atmospheric assaults such as the noonday sun and pelting rainstorms.
 As pigs need to be rotated in and out of pastures regularly, a farmer is tasked with either hauling huts or setting up new ones every time pigs are loosed on fresh grass.
-After a few labor-intensive failures, we grabbed some T-posts and drove two rows of three into the ground.
+After a few labor-intensive failures, we devised this hack by getting some T-posts and driving two rows of three into the ground.
 Then we bent two cattle panels in an upward arc, held in place by the T-posts, to which we attached the panels with wire.
 Finally, we secured a tarp with zip ties, tossed some straw and watched our pigs joyfully pile in.

 While it’s true that two sides are open to the air, orienting openings east and west protects pigs from southern sunbeams and cold northern winds.
 You can also stack straw bales at one end for a makeshift wall.